Written by Jamie C. Martin of Simple Homeschool and Introverted Moms

 I’ll go to bed early, get up, and try again tomorrow.

-Because what my kids most need from their introverted mama this year is for me to be here…
+Because what my kids most need from their introverted homeschool mom this year is for me to be here…

 … and that I resolve, with love, to do.